grantsform/grantiOS/website/content/_index.md

 ## Overview

-Built on top of the amazing work from the [Ublue](https://universal-blue.org/) and [Bazzite](https://bazzite.gg/) communities, GrantiOS provides a stable, atomic desktop experience with carefully selected customizations.
+Built on top of the amazing work from the [Ublue](https://universal-blue.org/) and [Bazzite](https://bazzite.gg/) communities, GrantiOS provides stable, atomic experiences with carefully selected customizations across two specialized variants.

-> **Note:** This is a personal image.
-While you're welcome to try it, it's not officially supported for third-party use.
+> **Note:** These are personal images.
+While you're welcome to try them, they're not officially supported for third-party use.

 <div class="section-divider"></div>

 ## About GrantiOS

-GrantiOS is [Grant](https://github.com/grantsform)'s personal Bootc image - essentially a custom Linux distribution built for daily desktop use.
+GrantiOS is [Grant](https://github.com/grantsform)'s personal Bootc images with desktop and server variants.

 ## Origins